 One of the challenges of the FCE app was a lack of photography budget.
 The app was designed around high-quality full-screen imagery, and it had to be obtained at no extra cost.
 We were barred from taking our own photos on set, so our options were limited.
 The logical course of action was to take stills from the Intro and Explore videos and edit them ourselves.
 I was provided the raw footage, and exported the stills using After Effects.
 The raw imagery was brought into Photoshop and heavily edited to improve image quality.
-The solution was cost effective and fostered continuity between the vidoes and the app.
+The solution was cost effective and fostered continuity between the in-product vidoes and the onboarding and settings app.

 Dell Canvas Connect is the Universal Windows App for the Dell Canvas.
 It's the user's hub for all things Dell Canvas, including links to settings and software downloads.